bigcommerce/dev-docs/docs/api-docs/management-apis/tutorials/contextual-filters-tutorial.md

 This article demonstrates how to use [contextual filters](insert-link-here) to configure filters that appear on a particular category page.

 ### Limitations
-* Currently, the API only supports the default Channel with an ID of 1.
+* Currently, the API only supports the default channel with an ID of 1.
 * You can configure contextual filters for Category pages, but not for Brand or Search Results pages.

 ###  Prerequisites